JankariTech/blog/src/assets/Playwright/Playwright-intro.md

 npm i -D playwright
 npx playwright install
 ```
-Playwright doesn't come with the built-in support for BDD so we are going to use the help of another tool [Cucumber](https://cucumber.io/)
+Playwright doesn't come with the built-in support for BDD, so we are going to use the help of another tool [Cucumber](https://cucumber.io/)

 ```bash
 npm i -D @cucumber/cucumber@7.3.1 @cucumber/pretty-formatter